-Pregnancy with a stoma
+Pregnancy with an ostomy

-Many women with a stoma worry that pregnancy will be an issue after surgery, but in the vast majority of cases, it shouldn't be.
+Many women with an ostomy worry that pregnancy will be an issue after surgery, but in the vast majority of cases, it shouldn't be.
 Most women are able to enjoy a very typical pregnancy experience.
 Some key things to remember about pregnancy: